 In June 2011, the Company entered into an agreement (the "Berta Option Agreement") to acquire 506 hectares located 20 km west of the village of Inca de Oro in Chile (the "Berta Property") from a Chilean land claim holder.
-Under the terms of the Berta Option Agreement, Coro may acquire 100% of the Berta Property for aggregate options payments of \$6,000,000 by making staged payments over three years.
-To date, the first \$200,000 payment has been on signing and \$800,000 was paid in June 2012.
-The remaining \$1,500,000 and \$3,500,000 are due 24 and 36 months, respectively, from the date of the Berta Option Agreement.
-In addition, a 1.5% net smelter royalty is payable on any sulphide copper production together with any by product metals.
+Under the terms of the Berta Option Agreement, Coro was granted the right to acquire 100% of the Berta Property for aggregate option payments of \$6,000,000 by making staged payments over three years.
+The first \$200,000 payment was paid on signing and \$800,000 was paid in June 2012.
+The remaining \$1,500,000 and \$3,500,000 were due 24 and 36 months, respectively, from the date of the Berta Option Agreement.
+In addition, a 1.5% net smelter royalty was payable on any sulphide copper production together with any by product metals.
+As disclosed under the heading, "Year Ended December 31, 2013", the terms of the Berta Option Agreement were later renegotiated.

 During 2011, the Company completed a grid geochemistry sampling program, an IP survey, initial reconnaissance mapping and expanded the property position of the Berta Property by staking.